 Feel like punching some people in the ring?
 Uppercutting through foes as you fling fists to save your skin?
 Creed: Rise to Glory pits people in an arena and lets them roll through several rounds, until hopefully becoming the winner.

 The full game balances between mini-games and a campaign.
 Together, they provide a fun little package for a quick dip.
 However, the Quest tracking software is not as good as it should be, losing sight of the fists as they fly.
 This is a massive issue for those who like to do quick flurries.

 The demo is also concise, with just one challenger available.
 Even for a demo, it feels stringent.
-But for a quick experience, it is acceptable.
+But for a quick experience, Creed: Rise to Glory is acceptable.

 For fans of realistic sports games, this one is not for you.
 Sports Scramble embraces the weirdness of mixing equipment to make unique experiences.
 Want to bat away footballs?
 Why not.
 Mix up bowling, tennis, and baseball to your specifications, and let it fly.